lennartbrandin/tailscale-vpn/README.md

 This project provides a docker image to running tailscale alongside a vpn client.
-(Currently wireguard & openconnect).
+(Currently wireguard, openconnect, openvpn).

 ## Usage
-Set the files as described below and run `docker-compose up -d`.
+Set the files as described below and run `docker compose up -d`.
-Run `docker-compose logs -f` to see the logs and find the tailscale login link.
+Run `docker compose logs -f` to see the logs and find the tailscale login link.
 ### Wireguard
-Specify `docker-compose.yaml`, example:
+Specify `compose.yaml`, example:
 ```yaml
 services:
   myfavoritevpn0: